gaetanodigenio/DAC-IoT/README.md

 ## Implementation details
 The implementation starts placing a sensor that captures air quality levels (specifically CO2 levels) and send those information to a queue (SQS).
-Then a lambda function is used and triggered every 5 minutes to process data in batch, controlling that when a specific threshold is excedeed then the DAC system is activated.
-All the data is permanently stored in a DYNAMODB table. ????? <br>
+Then a lambda function is used and triggered every 5 minutes to process data in batch, controlling that when a specific CO2 release threshold is excedeed then the DAC system is activated.
+All the data is permanently stored in a DYNAMODB table. <br>
+Also a forecasting of the next CO2 release is calculated using a random forest regressor algorithm.<br>
 After the DAC system succesfully have filtered the air and isolated the CO2, the latter is sent to a CO2 purity analysis machine.
 It's important to establish the purity, since based on that the packaged CO2 may be intended for a specific purpose (reused in other processes or be isolated deep underground). <br>
 Reusing it in other industrial processes actually means that it can be sold to another company that need it at a specific price, based on the quantity and the purity of it. <br>
-A second IoT sensor is then placed here to retrieve data about the purity and to send it on a SQS queue where a lambda function takes care of calculating the price based on quantity and purity of the CO2.<br>
+A second IoT sensor is then placed here to retrieve data about the purity and to send it on a SQS queue where a lambda function takes care of calculating the price based on quantity (tons) and purity (levels 1, 2, 3 the highest the purest) of the CO2.<br>
-Furthermore, a model to forecast the future earning using past data is implemented, allowing to have an idea of how much money and quantity of CO2 can be expected in the future.<br>
 All the data here is also stored to a DYNAMODB table. <br>
 If those sensor encouters an error during the data gathering, an email is automatically sent to the client using an IFTT applet, triggered by a lambda directly linked to the SQS using a source mapping event.
-In the end, a flask application allows the user to have a view over all those functionalities.
+In the end, a flask application allows the user to have a view over all those data and plots.

 ## Architecture
 <img src="https://github.com/gaetanodigenio/DAC-IoT/blob/main/images/Architettura.png" width="900" >